-Discovering Hidden Marsh Distillery in Upstate New York is a fortuitous find..housed with the Montezuma Winery, the tasting room has lot to offer
+Discovering Hidden Marsh Distillery in Upstate New York is a fortuitous find.
+Housed with the Montezuma Winery, the tasting room has lot to offer, including a nice lineup of American Whiskey.

-I was recently in upstate New York in the Finger Lakes region with my family, heading home.
+I was in upstate New York in the Finger Lakes region with my family, heading home.
 We decided that we wanted to stop at one of the many wineries & distilleries that dot the area (the entire greater northeastern US is booming with breweries, wineries, and distilleries).
-A quick search told us that there was a winery/distillery, Montezuma Wintery and Hidden Marsh Distillery, right along our route…and it was open.
-Score!

 May, 18, 2018